danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 ![enter image description here](https://i.imgur.com/oPdsoQH.png =550x)

-***Ordinary least squares*** method: The model minimize the sum of the distances between the observed values and the accordingly modeled value of the linear function:
+***- Ordinary least squares*** method: The model minimize the sum of the distances between the observed values and the accordingly modeled value of the linear function:
 $$
 min(\sum_{}(y - \hat{y_{i}})^2 )
 $$